alex1115alex/Wearables-Telescope/fashion/README.md

 # Wearables (Fashon)

-This week I tooled around with adapting different 3D printable glasses frames to the Telescope.
+This week I tooled around with adapting different 3D printable glasses frames from Thingiverse to the Telescope.

-Fancy 1:
+I didn't quite have the time to go super in-depth with this, but the end goal here is finding a design that can fit standard lenses as well as be wearable in public without looking like a dork.

+Fancy 1 (based on the Ray Ban Wayfarer):

 ![image](https://user-images.githubusercontent.com/27019702/166180925-90349767-f133-4648-9575-d606be2c6905.png)